turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ### What's Next
 Circling back to the [Fungible Token Core Standard NEP-141][13], I mentioned a need for account registration as part of the full FT solution.
-The NEAR community discussion on the account registration topic has led us into what we are now calling the [Account Storage Standard][14].
+The NEAR community discussion on the account registration topic has been awesome.
+It has led to a different path that focuses on the storage staking problem specifically - we are now calling it the [Account Storage Standard][14].
 I expect the standard to soon be finalized.
-Once it is, I'll follow up and write it all up here for you.
+Once the community has reached consensus and finalized the new standard, I'll follow up and write it all up here for you.

 We still have only scratched the surface.
 My brain is full of ideas on how to monetize NEAR smart contracts using the STAKE token as a pillar for the DeFi ecosystem on NEAR.
 I would love to hear your ideas and thoughts from all the brains in the